RobotNerd/prose-english-format/README.md

 > TODO
   - editor should soft wrap lines
     - line breaks inside a paragraph make it harder when editing
+  - use only one blank line after every paragraph
+  - enable spell-checking in your editor

 ### Acknowledgements